SkymouseStudios/skymse-jekyll/_drafts/2018-07-18-a-walk-through-branding-skymouse.md

 It really began when my dad's company heard that I did video and asked if I could shoot some training videos and a company promo video.

 So John and I drove my 1989 Toyota Corolla from Indiana to Washington DC.
 It was on that trip that we decided to start a business together.
 But first we needed a name.
-We spent 10 hours trying out combinations of verbs, adjectives, things we liked, dark ironic things and things we didn't know where they came from.
+We spent the 10 hour drive trying out combinations of verbs, adjectives, things we liked, dark ironic things and things we didn't know where they came from.

 `Insert: Some of the more ridiculous options`

-We finally did land on Skymouse.
-Skymouse studios.
-John got to be satisfied with his love of rodents and I got to love out my love for flying if I was a super hero.
-We sketched and doodled ideas for logos, trying to nail down something we could get behind.
-This was a tough job. there had to be some sort of meaning.
-We had to be intentional with our brand because people would see it and want us to be intentional with their brand.
+We finally landed on Skymouse.
+Skymouse Studios.
+It was fun and unique.
+John's love of rodents and my appreciation of flying were satisfied.
+What else could we ask for?
+We sketched and doodled ideas for logos.
+It was a tough.
+There had to be _meaning_.
+We wanted to be intentional with our brand because people would want us to be intentional with their brand.

 `Insert: Some logo ideas and sketches` \`

 ### Early Brandstorming

-The question we really needed to answer was "what do we want?"
 Why were we doing this?
-It started off as such a vague idea, but we really had no clue what direction we wanted to go in.
-At the time, we were stumbling around in the dark, blindly trying to figure things out.
-We are still figuring things out now, but I like to think we at lease have a couple flashlights.
+It started off as such a vague idea, we had no clue what we wanted to do yet.
+We were stumbling around in the dark—blindly trying to solve problems.
+What we needed was our **WHY.**

-_Mission:_ To provide quality marketing and entertainment implementing design.

-* We want to provide for our families
+* Provide for our families.
-* We want to learn from the people we partner with, they have unique perspective of what works for them and each company has a different story to tell.
+* Learn from every client we partner with.
-* We want to learn everything we can to provide the best customer experience and product
+* Provide the best customer experience.
-* We learn new software, we learn new tools and technology
+* Learn new software, tools and technology.
-* Find new ways to do solve problems
+* Find new ways to do solve problems.
-* We want to teach people what creates, consistent and engaging, long term customer relationships
+* Teach people what creates great customer relationships.

-John: driven, engaging, musical, quick, intelligent, growing, adaptive,
+**John's adjectives:** driven, engaging, musical, quick, intelligent, growing, adaptive.
-Patrick: honest, problem-solver, creative, funny, open-minded, imaginative
+**Patrick adjectives:** honest, problem-solver, creative, funny, open-minded, imaginative

+**Mission:** To provide quality marketing and entertainment.
-Vision: To provide a great client experience
+**Vision:** To provide a great client experience

-Brand Personality: Entertaining and Positive
+**Brand Personality:** Entertaining and Positive.
 Positive communication is always better received.
 People know when they see our logo, something great is about to follow.
 A herald of greatness.

-Communication Goals: Continuous and accurate communication.
+**Communication Goals:** Continuous and accurate communication.
 We educate the client, guiding them through the adventure.

-**Brand Voice:** Relaxed, entertaining, responsive, clever
+**Brand Voice:** Relaxed, entertaining, responsive, clever.
 Expressed through this visualization technique our style says: The unknown is exciting and shouldn’t be feared.
 Don’t be afraid to plunge into the pool.
 Be hopeful.

-**Color Pallete:** Muted, organic tones of orange and blue with a gray base color.
+**Color Palette:** Muted, organic tones of orange and blue with a gray base color.
 White accents.
 Retro, futuristic illustration.
 Paper textures.
 Vintage.
 Earthy and organic.
 Lasting and friendly.
 We are everlasting.

-Logo Typeface: Motor Oil vintage font, sharp edges.
+**Logo Typeface:** Motor Oil vintage font, sharp edges.
 Classic.

-Motor Oil for main titles
+Motor Oil for main titles.
 Avenir Next for Body (Sans Serif)

 We need another font for our Heading 1/ for internal thoughts and dialogues.

  1. Codify your vision We must maintain a unified and consistent brand identity.
 The website, business, cards, logos and animations must all have the same voice and the theme so people know its coming from us.